UsamaRefaat/Data-Structures-Sorting-Algorithms/README.md

 * Reads student data from a text file ("student.txt").
 * Sorts student data by name (ascending order).
 * Sorts student data by GPA (descending order).
-* Uses various sorting algorithms: Selection Sort, Insertion Sort, Bubble Sort, Shell Sort , Merge Sort, Quick Sort.
+* Uses various sorting algorithms: Selection Sort, Insertion Sort, Bubble Sort, Shell Sort , Merge Sort, Quick Sort , Count Sort *(see the note on Count sort below)*.
 * Measures execution time and number of comparisons for each sorting algorithm.
 * Saves the sorted data with the name, running time, and number of comparisons for each sorting algorithm used to separate files.